OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 ### Three part-time trainees on Communication

 Elisabeth Pluquet, Jeannette Nwedeck, Dilan Kocabey.
 The three of them are on their second year of Master's degree in digital communciation.Half of their time is spent in a company, the other half is spent working on two academic projects with their teacher.
 OpenDreamKit is one of this projects.
 Monitored by B. Pilorget and V. Pons their work focuses on: writing a communication plan, developing the website towards end-users, and creating media (videos, articles, interview etc.) to help us communicate and disseminate outside our communities.

+The Main outcome of their work will be a 3 minute-long explanatory video of ODK and Jupyter

 --
 ## Achievements